 - 4 ounces bittersweet (or semi-sweet) chocolate, finely chopped

-- To make the cake, preheat oven to 325 degrees.
-Grease two 9-inch round cake pans, then line each with parchment paper (cut to fit), then grease the parchment.
+- Preheat the oven to 325 degrees.
+Grease two 9 inch round cake pans.
+Line each with parchment paper (cut to fit), then grease the parchment.
 Flour the pans and set aside.

 - In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.

 - In a small saucepan, heat the milk and butter together over low heat until the butter is melted.
 Remove the pan from the heat source and add the vanilla.
 Cover, set aside and keep warm.

 - Fit a stand mixer with the whisk attachment and whip the eggs and sugar together on high or until light and slightly thick, about 5 minutes.
 Remove the mixing bowl from the stand and add the warm milk mixture, whisking by hand until blended.
 Add the flour and whisk again until incorporated.
 Quickly divide the batter equally between the two prepared pans and bake until the tops are light brown and a toothpick inserted in the center comes out clean, about 21 to 23 minutes.
 Rotate pans about halfway through baking.

 - Remove the cake from the oven and place the pans on a wire rack to cool completely.
 Once cool, run a small sharp knife around the edge of the pan and invert the cake onto the wire rack.
 Carefully peel away the parchment paper circle and turn the cakes right side up.
 (Cooled cakes can be stored at room temperature for up to 1 day if wrapped tightly in plastic wrap.
 To freeze, wrap in plastic wrap, then foil and freeze for up to 1 month.
 Defrost at room temperature.)